 Peshawari (or Pashtun) tikka has a cleaner, smokier profile than its Punjabi cousin.
-The marinade is just yogurt, ginger-garlic paste, salt, and black pepper — no chili powder, no garam masala, no food coloring.
-The meat (typically lamb or mutton) is threaded onto wide flat iron skewers and grilled directly over wood coals until the surface is charred and the inside is just pink.
+In the Shinwari style of Khyber-Pakhtunkhwa, there is barely a marinade at all: usually just salt, maybe a touch of dried chili — no yogurt, no ginger-garlic paste, no garam masala, no food coloring.
+Well-marbled meat (typically lamb or mutton, often with a piece of fat-tail attached) is threaded onto wide flat iron skewers and grilled directly over wood coals; the rendering fat bastes the meat as it cooks, until the surface is charred and the inside is just pink.
 Served with naan, sliced raw onion, sumac, lemon, and green chutney.
-The simplicity is the point.
+The simplicity is the point — you taste the meat, not the spices.

-Lamb chunks marinated in only yogurt, ginger-garlic, and salt, charcoal-grilled until the surface is deeply charred and the inside stays pink.
-Cleaner-tasting than Punjabi tikka; the smoke does the seasoning.
+Lamb chunks seasoned with little more than salt, charcoal-grilled until the surface is deeply charred and the inside stays pink.
+Cleaner-tasting than Punjabi tikka; the smoke and the meat's own rendered fat do the seasoning.

 Variations